Rhytidoponera aspersa (queen)

 Description

-1. Breeding approved by the Veterinary Services, led by a specialist with a certificate of competence,
+1. Breeding approved by the Veterinary Services, conducted by a specialist with a certificate of competence,

-2. Perfect Ant Farmer's Guide offered and satin sheet provided,
+2. Free "Perfect Ant Keeper's Guide" and information sheet provided,

-3. Ants guaranteed free of parasites,
+3. Ants guaranteed parasite-free,

-4. Queen fertilized guaranteed,
+4. Guaranteed fertilized queen,

-5. No “boost” (adding brood or external workers to sell the colonies faster),
+5. No "boost" (addition of brood or external workers to sell colonies faster),

-6. Guaranteed delivery in good health: partial reimbursement in the event of loss of workers, total in the event of loss of the queen (if delivered within 48 hours),
+6. Guaranteed delivery in good health: partial refund in case of worker loss, full refund in case of queen loss (if delivered within 48 hours),

 8. Species present in Australia, non-invasive and not threatened,

-9. Colony taken back and costs covered if you wish to part with it (see conditions).
+9. Colony buyback and costs covered if you wish to part with it (see conditions)

-Rhytidoponera aspersa are common ants in both natural and urban habitats, being abundant in a wide range of situations.
+Rhytidoponera aspersa are common ants in natural and urban habitats, being abundant in a wide range of situations.

-Green-headed ants are gamergates, meaning they can breed with winged males.
-With workers taking on the role of reproductives, queens are relatively insignificant and are rarely produced in colonies.
-The nuptial flight begins in the spring, with the males mating with one or two females.
-Queens that establish their own colonies are semi-cloistered, coming out and foraging to support their young.
-Remember to feed the queens during the foundation of the colony!
-Another way of forming colonies is budding, where a subset of the colony leaves the main colony for another nesting site.
-The green-headed ant is known for its painful and poisonous sting which can cause anaphylactic shock in susceptible humans.
-However, they can also be beneficial to humans, acting as a form of pest control by attacking agricultural pests such as beetles, moths and termites.
+Green-headed ants are gamergates, meaning they can mate with winged males.
+With workers fulfilling reproductive roles, queens are relatively insignificant and rarely produced in colonies.
+Nuptial flight begins in spring, with males mating with one or two females.
+Queens that establish their own colonies are semi-claustral, venturing out and foraging to provide for their young.
+Remember to feed the queens during colony establishment!
+Another way colonies form is by budding, where a subset of the colony leaves the main colony for a different nesting site.
+Green-headed ants are known for their painful, venomous sting, which can cause anaphylactic shock in sensitive humans.
+However, they can also be beneficial to humans, acting as a form of pest control by preying on agricultural pests such as beetles, moths, and termites.

 Notice